domenicbetters/MPDb/README.md

 When first running using Visual studio, you must first set up the database by running add-migration InitialCreate then running update-database.

+Also included is a back up of my local database.

 Functionality:

 You are able to add a title, description and release year for any movie you wish to store in the database.